Bernoulli sums and R\'enyi entropy inequalities: Introduction

-The R\'enyi entropy has a well known analog in the continuous setting, when $X$ is a $\mathbb{R}^d$ random variable with a density function with respect to the usual $d$-dimensional Lebesgue measure: namely the differential R\'enyi entropy is defined as
+The R\'enyi entropy has a well known analog in the continuous setting, when $X$ is a random variable {taking values in} $\mathbb{R}^d$ { and its distribution has} a density function with respect to the usual $d$-dimensional Lebesgue measure. {The (differential or continuous)} R\'enyi entropy is defined as